 My third strength is my ability to draw on my vast background in helping clients and running programs.
 I have been a researcher in academia and a high school school teacher.
 I have worked in palliative care, in child adolescent mental health, in prison, in the defence force, in EAP, and in private practice in doctors’ rooms and in my own practice.
 I have been instrumental in bringing a behavioural program to South Australia and in the installation of the Canadian Sex offender and Violent Offender treatment programs into South Australian Corrections.
 I have an appreciation of the FIFO lifestyle and the impact on relationships as my work at Defence SA required me to travel to Defence bases across the country at short notice and to be on-call for emergencies for deployed forces.
 As such, I have counselled in almost all kinds of settings: in a prison cell, aboard an aeroplane, in hospital wards, in coffee shops, by telehealth, in classrooms and in home visiting.
 I have collaborated with all types of allied health, school staff, military staff and medical staff.
 Marriage counselling adelaide.

 14. How many years experience do you have practicing/helping clients?

 I have been a practicing psychologist for 7 years and before that a clinical social worker and family therapist for 16 years.
 Therefore, I have been working in the couple/family space for 23 years.

-If you would like to make a booking with Ros or any other of our psychologists, you are welcome to fill out an enquiry form here, or call our friendly receptionists on 1300 830 552.
+If you would like to make a booking, you are welcome to fill out an enquiry form here, or call our friendly receptionists on 1300 830 552.